igorskyflyer/npm-rawelement/README.md

 ### `wrapper`

-The whole wrapper element made of:
+Gets the whole wrapper element made of:
 - a start tag (if [`tag`](#tag-string) was set),
-- attributes (if present),
+- attributes (if `tag` was set),,
 - text content,
 - an end tag (if [`tag`](#tag-string) was set).